Part 1. How to Deploy Your App

 Leave the other settings (e.g., Project, Branch, Region) at their default values and click the Deploy Web Service button at the bottom of the page to start the deployment.

 At the top-left of the page, you should see a randomly-generated URL for your app of the form https://<NAME>.onrender.com.
-Open this URL in your web browser, and you should see:
+Open this URL, and you should see:

 Hello, World!